Please see all our current volunteering vacancies below

 All new volunteers will be required to complete 5 essential online training courses as part of their induction into the Charity.
 Dependant on the type of volunteer role undertaken, additional training may be also required to meet service expectations.

-Cooking group- Volunteer Lead Support
+Cooking group- Volunteer Lead Support-Shepton Mallet

 Summary